LoicGrobol/decofre/README.md

 This will put a `detector.model` and a `coref.model` files in the selected output directory, that you can then load in `decofre-infer`.

+The `sanity-check` trainig config is, well, *a sanity check*, meant to see if DeCOFre actually runs in your environment and uses a tiny training set to make it fast.
+The resulting models will therefore be awful.
+This is normal, don't be alarmed.

 You probably want to substitute the config files for your own, see also ANCOR config files in [datasets/ancor/](datasets/ancor).
 The config files are not really documented right now, but you can take inspiration from the provided examples.
 See also `decofre-train --help` for other options.